 This species has been observed roosting in trees within the Western Zone of the remnant STIF vegetation.
 Individuals have also been observed drinking from the freshwater-filled former quarry.
-The use of the site by this species is likely to be occasional due to the large foraging range the species can occupy, and they were also not observed during site visits by Cumberland Ecology in October, 2008.
-The EIA by Cumberland Ecology and the previous report by ERM1 both recommend the provision of some permanent drinking water on-site for this species.
+The use of the site by this species is likely to be occasional due to the large foraging range the species can occupy, and the lack of any further observation of the species during site visits by Cumberland Ecology in October, 2008.
+The EIA by Cumberland Ecology and the previous report by ERM both recommend the provision of some permanent drinking water on-site for this species.